De Sitter Momentum Space: Abstract

 \section{Abstract}

 We construct a natural and nonperturbative momentum space for quantum field theory on $(d+1)$-dimensional de Sitter (dS) spacetime in the Poincar\'e slicing, adapted to early Universe cosmology.
 In particular, we identify the dS frequency as the unitary-representation label of the $\dS$ isometry group $\SO(1, d+1)$.
 By diagonalizing the quadratic Casimir together with spatial translations, we provide a harmonic expansion of operators in what we call the Kontorovitch-Lebedev-Fourier (KLF) space.
 This momentum space shares many structural properties with its Minkowski counterpart, for instance: equations of motion reduce to algebraic equations, and the quadratic dynamics provides a simple propagator analogous to flat space.
 We reformulate the perturbative computation of in-in correlators in KLF momentum space, showing from first principles how time integrals turn into frequency-space integrals over meromorphic functions.
-We show how our construction streamlines computations, naturally accommodates the contributions from principal and complementary series in the K\"all\'en-Lehmann spectral decomposition of composite operators, and leads to an inversion formula for the spectral density.
+We show how our construction streamlines computations, naturally accommodates the contributions from principal and complementary series in the K\"all\'en-Lehmann spectral decomposition of composite operators, and leads to a group-theoretical method to evaluate loop momentum integrals.

 {\bf Introduction.} Among the three maximally symmetric solutions of the vacuum Einstein equations, de Sitter (dS) spacetime occupies a distinguished role: it describes both the early inflationary Universe and its late-time accelerated expansion.
 Yet despite this privileged status, quantum field theory (QFT) in dS remains strikingly incomplete and poorly understood.